MiquelNasarre/FourierS2/README.md

 ### Quaternion Rotations

-Though not exclusive to this project, and already covered in the LearnDirectX repository, I think it is of great mathematical interest to discuss the motion of the plots.
-If you have played with the program you might have noticed that the mobility of the figures feels really natural and not rigid in any way.
+Though not exclusive to this project, and already covered in the [LearnDirectX](https://github.com/MiquelNasarre/LearnDirectX) repository, I think it is of great mathematical interest to discuss the motion of the plots.
+If you have played with the program you might have noticed that the movement of the figures feels really natural and not rigid in any way.

 That would not be possible if it was not for the quaternions.
 For a good understanding of how they work and relate to the rotations in a three dimensional space i recommend the 3blue1brown videos [Visualizing quaternions](https://www.youtube.com/watch?v=d4EgbgTm0Bg) and
 [Quaternions and 3d rotation](https://www.youtube.com/watch?v=zjMuIxRvygQ), and its associated website https://eater.net/quaternions.

-For a small explanation, if we want to rotate our figure around an axis represented by the unitari vector $v\in\mathbb{R}^3$ by a given angle $\theta$.
+For a brief explanation, if we want to rotate our figure around an axis represented by the unitari vector $v\in\mathbb{R}^3$ by a given angle $\theta$.
 We consider the quaternions

 $$